alvinng4/grav_sim/5_steps_to_n_body_simulation/step3.md

 # Step 3: Your first N-body program

-In this step, we will write our first N-body program!
+In this step, we will write our first N-body program.
 We have set up the initial conditions in step 1 and the acceleration function in step 2.
 Now, we will need to solve the equations of motion for the particles.
-For Newtonian machanics, we have the following coupled equations:
+For Newtonian mechanics, we have the following coupled equations:

 $$
     \frac{\mathrm{d}\textbf{r}}{\mathrm{d}t}